2018 Copa Libertadores de Futsal

 The 2018 Copa CONMEBOL Libertadores de Futsal was the 18th edition of the Copa Libertadores de Futsal, South America's premier club futsal tournament organized by CONMEBOL.

-The tournament was held at Carlos Barbosa, Brazil between 22–29 April 2018.
+The tournament was held at Carlos Barbosa, Brazil, between 22 and 29 April 2018.

 Defending champions Carlos Barbosa defeated Joinville in the final to win their fifth title.
 Sorocaba defeated Cerro Porteño to finish third.

 Teams

 The competition is contested by 12 teams: the title holders, one entry from each of the ten CONMEBOL associations, plus an additional entry from the host association.

 Venues

 The tournament was played at the Centro Municipal de Eventos in Carlos Barbosa.

 Draw

 The draw of the tournament was held on 3 April 2018 at the Centro Municipal de Eventos in Carlos Barbosa.
 The 12 teams were drawn into three groups of four containing one team from each of the four seeding pots.
 The following three teams were seeded: